Shrewsbury–Lansdowne I-44 station: Bus connections

+Public artwork

 In 2006, Metro's Arts in Transit program commissioned the sculpture Aquilone by Doug Hollis for installation on the embankment next to the station.
 The steel and aluminum sculptures are composed of tetrahedral wind-vanes that frame smaller, perforated wind sails that rotate independently, animating the entire surface.
 The whole piece turns into the wind as the nine sculptures dance with each other.

 In 2014, the Arts in Transit program commissioned a second sculpture for the station by artist Ben Fehrmann called London.
 It's made out of 900, 13-foot tall stainless steel rods and was placed in the station's passenger plaza.